 Regardless of whether the injury needs to be reported to the WCB, the injured worker is required to report the incident to their employer and the employer is responsible to record the incident in the company safety log.

 The importance of recording or documenting these accidents/incidents should not be underestimated; even the most minor of injuries can develop unexpected or unforeseen complications which may require reporting to the WCB in the future.
 Recording of minor events or near misses provides all the historical information necessary to accurately report the accident to the WCB and allows the WCB to manage the claim effectively, even if the reporting is after the date of the accident.

 In reality, the vast majority of work-related injuries need to be reported to the WCB and the consequences of reporting an accident that didn’t need to be reported are minimal.
 In most cases, these become No Time Loss Claims with little or no costs and have no impact on an employer’s WCB premiums.
 On the other hand, the repercussions of not reporting an accident that should have been reported can be costly not only in claims costs but in WCB fines.

 The bottom line is that if you think it is a WCB claim, it probably is, so report it and even if you think it’s not, make certain that the incident is fully documented in the company’s records.

-For further advice or information on when to report a claim to the WCB, you can contact us directly at [email protected], [email protected], by phone, at 1-844-377-9545 or you can connect with us on Facebook ,Twitter, or LinkedIn.
+For further advice or information on when to report a claim to the WCB, you can contact us directly, during business hours, using our chat feature or by phone at 1-844-377-9545, you can reach us by email at [email protected], [email protected], and you can always connect with us on Facebook ,Twitter, or LinkedIn.